FUTURE SOLICITOR | YOUTH VOICE IN SOCIAL JUSTICE & LAW | Teen AI Ethics Advocate

 Where did they start?
 Where do they reach?

-The crossing splintered them like driftwood on alien shores.
+The crossing splintered them like driftwood on alien shores,

-But in the cracks, there was soil
+yet in the cracks, there was soil.

 Roots reached down,